mitchpaulus/Dissertation/RevisionNotes.md

 Unit |  Details
 -----------------------------------------
 FPB-01 | Does not have data.
+Doesn't even exist
 FPB-02 | Data seems to be working.
 FPB-03 | Is constant or zero.
 FPB-04 | Working